TerribleBrad/Wind-of-Kine/README.md

 # Preamble

 Streamlined Skyrim offers modernized combat, new quests, roleplay mechanics, custom voiced followers, straightforward gameplay, and overhauled locations all while staying performance friendly.
-Using SkySA, True Directional Movement, Tk Dodge, Skyrim's combat has never been more Streamlined.
+Using SkySA, True Directional Movement, and Tk Dodge, Skyrim's combat has never been more Streamlined.

 Streamlined Skyrim is a fork of the fantastic SME/FT list which I highly recommend to those who want to create their own modlist for Skyrim Special Edition.